Skip to main content

 • Strontium-90

-When a nuclear detonation occurs, people, plants, and animals can be exposed to the fallout in several ways.
+When a nuclear detonation occurs, people, plants and animals can be exposed to the fallout in several ways.
 Livestock may eat contaminated plants or drink contaminated water.
-People who then eat this livestock will then still experience internal contamination, in which radioactive material ends up inside of our bodies, despite not consuming contaminated plants or water directly.
+People who then eat these livestock will experience internal contamination.
+Radioactive material ends up inside of our bodies even if we didn’t directly consume contaminated plants or water.

-Radionuclides that are inhaled or ingested are not blocked by an external shield.
-These radionuclides interact with internal cells and tissues, which increases the risk of harmful health effects.
-When radionuclides can ingested, they can change the structure of cells, which is one of the ways people can develop cancer.
+When radionuclides are ingested, they can change the structure of cells, which is one of the ways people can develop cancer.
 The health risks from fallout have been described in many studies.
 One example is the Federal Radiation Council’s 1962 report, Health Implications of Fallout from Nuclear Weapons Testing through 1961.
-This is one of the reasons why radiation protection professionals work hard to protect people from unnecessary exposure to radiation.

 Where to Learn More